-Our celebration of the Triduum continues on Good Friday of our Lord's Passion.
+Our celebration of the Triduum continues on Good Friday of our Lord's Passion, beginning at 6:00 pm.
 The liturgy begins with silence, then spoken prayer, followed by the liturgy of the word.
 The structure of the liturgy of the word is simple: scripture, silence, psalmody, scripture, silence, gospel acclamation, the proclamation of the passion, homily, intercessions.
 The intercessions are in an elaborate form.
 The cross is then carried solemnly into the assembly and is venerated by all.
 The rite concludes with the simplest of communion services and the liturgy ends as it began-in silence.